 This section describes common properties of many types of resources.

-Resources may have a name, indicated by the property rdfs:label and a description indicated by the property dcterms:description.Impacts
+Resources may have a name, indicated by the property rdfs:label and a description indicated by the property dcterms:description.

+The property wdrs:describedby may be used to relate a resource to another such as a document, set of documents or a fragment of a document that describes it.

+A fragment of a document may be represented using Dublin Core terms.
+The fragment is a resource which may be related to the document of which it is a part using the property dcterms:part of.
+The fragment may use the property dcterms:identifier to specify the an identifier such as a section or paragraph number.
+If no such identifier is available the property dcterms:description may be used to describe the fragment.
+This structure is represented in the following diagram:

+Figure 3 representing a fragment of a document

+Impacts

 Impacts may have a narrower/broader structure, i.e. one impact may be a specialization of another.
 For example, increased delays on a particular roundabout may be a specialization of a more general impact of increased traffic congestion on a particular road.